YakovianOfir/Attack-Surface-Service/README.md

 # Known Issues

-1. When using the Spring Actuator for metric collection, and following the guide of spring boot 2.2.6 - the “http.server.requests” will not be shown in the metrics list if no valid REST requests have happened so far.
+1. When using the Spring Actuator for metrics collection, and following the guidelines of Spring Boot 2.2.6, the “http.server.requests” will not be shown in the metrics list if no valid REST requests have happened so far.
-After making the first REST request, the HTTP metric becomes available.
-In our case, the /stats endpoint will become available after properly initiating an /attack request.
+After making the first REST request, HTTP metrics becomes available.
+In our case, the ***/stats*** endpoint will become available only after properly initiating an ***/attack*** request.

 2. To locate computing bottlenecks within Breacher, and determine whether it satisfies performance requirements (for instance, handling up to 1,000 concurrent requests) - the system should have been tested against heavy performance benchmarks.
 Due to time constraints, stress testing didn't take place.